Ref. Ares(2018)857400 - 14/02/2018

 hydrotreated vegetable oil (HVO).

-wind power generation, Galp Energia currently has an operational wind farm
+With regard to wind power generation, Galp Energia currently has an operational wind farm

 with an installed capacity of 12 MW, which produced 36 GWh in 2014.
 Four additional wind